The Creator of Heaven and Earth

 When God made the heavens and the earth, He spoke it into existence (Genesis 1:11–16).
 But when He created human beings, He formed the man of clay.
 And He breathed His own life into that man, and “man became a living soul” (Genesis 2:7).
 Then, He formed the woman from the man’s rib (Genesis 2:21).
 God created for humans a most beautiful and pleasant garden.
 Every species of vegetation that could minister to his needs and his pleasure was made.
 Also, multitudes of animals were created for their companionship and usefulness.

 God created humans “in His own image” (Genesis 1:27).
 That means human beings are more like God in character.
-For humans have minds and can reason (Isaiah 1:18).
+For they have minds and can reason (Isaiah 1:18).
 Also, they have a free will and can choose good or evil (Joshua 24:15).
 And they also have emotions (Proverbs 12:25).
-And they are called to reflect God’s character in their lives (2 Corinthians 4:6).
+They are called to reflect God’s character in their lives (2 Corinthians 4:6).

 Creator and Redeemer

 Humans were deceived by Satan and chose to rebel against God and thus were sentenced to eternal death (Genesis 3).
 But in infinite mercy, the Lord planned a way of redemption by allowing the Son of God to bear the penalty of human’s sin which is death.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).

 Through the plan of salvation, every person that chooses to follow the Lord, accepts Christ’s death on his behalf and walks as He walked, can be saved eternally (John 1:12).
 Thus, God became both the Creator and Redeemer of mankind (Isaiah 44:24).
 There is no greater love than that (John 13:15).